Skip to content

 Run llmwiki-serve beside an existing LLMWiki, Markdown, or Obsidian folder.
 Agents retrieve project context over HTTP and MCP.
 Bridge and chat stay optional.

-The default path is intentionally small: serve one folder, verify the served view, and connect it to Codex, Claude Code, Copilot-style agents, IDE extensions, or scripts.
-Bridge and chat are optional layers for multi-source evidence, runtime delegation, and human inspection.
+The default path is intentionally small: run llmwiki-serve beside one folder, verify the cited source view, and connect it to Codex, Claude Code, Copilot-style agents, IDE extensions, or scripts.
+Bridge, bridge-start, and chat are later modules for specific hurdles after the source works.

 • Reuse an existing project wiki without moving the files.